-The last ferry between the UK & Norway (DFDS from Newcastle to Bergen) was sadly withdrawn in September 2008, but there's no need to fly.
-It's easy to travel from London to Norway by train, taking an evening Eurostar to Brussels, going from Brussels to Copenhagen by train next day, then from Copenhagen to Oslo the day after that.
-Or take Eurostar to Amsterdam, stay overnight, then use the comfortable overnight ferry from Eemshaven in the north of the Netherlands to Norway.
-Or take a train from London to Kiel in Germany then the luxurious Color Line ferry to Oslo, sailing up Oslo Fjord over breakfast.
+The last ferry between the UK & Norway (DFDS from Newcastle to Bergen) was sadly withdrawn in 2008, but there's no need to fly.
+It's easy to travel from London to Norway by train, travelling from London to Hamburg by train on day 1, stopping overnight, then Hamburg to Oslo on day 2.
+Or take a train from London to Kiel in northern Germany and sail on the luxurious Color Line ferry to Oslo, sailing up Oslo Fjord over breakfast.

 Train times, fares & tickets